python-boltons/cc-python/{{cookiecutter.git_repo_name}}/CONTRIBUTING.md

 </summary>

-This project is enabled with `cruft` to be able to update the template with any improvements made in the cc-python cookiecutter which generated it.
+This project is enabled with `cruft` to be able to update the template with any improvements made in the [cc-python][4] cookiecutter which generated it.

 * `make check-cc` will report if this project is up to date or out of sync with the cookiecutter.